Search CCF

 - The soup can also be served chilled on a hot summer day.

-If you have a good recipe to share, or have a question about any of the techniques or ingredients mentioned in this one please feel free to post it in our Message Boards.
+If you have a good recipe to share, or have a question about any of the techniques or ingredients mentioned in this one, please feel free to post it at our Facebook Page.